Arvindus

 • Daniel Garber, 'Descartes, René (1596-1650)', in: Edward Craig (general editor), Routledge Encyclopedia of Philosophy, (CD-ROM), Version 1.0, Routledge, 1998.

-• Plato, Republic, G. M. A. Grube (translator) / C. D. C. Reeve (revisor), in: Complete Works, John M. Cooper / D.S.
-Hutchinson (editors), Hackett Publishing Company, Indianapolis / Cambridge, 1997.
+• Plato, G. M. A. Grube (translator) / C. D. C. Reeve (revisor), Republic, in: John M. Cooper / D.S.
+Hutchinson (editors), Complete Works, Hackett Publishing Company, Indianapolis / Cambridge, 1997.